Kraan

 Kraan is a German band based in Ulm and formed in 1970.
 It had several minor hits through the 1970s and 1980s.
 After a break of ten years, the group reunited in 2000.
 Their early style can be described as Krautrock that turned later to fusion, combining elements of both rock and jazz.

+The band was named Kraan, after considering the name Jack Steam.
+The name means faucet in Dutch, a fact they were apparently unaware of at the time; it has no meaning in German, but they liked it because it was easy to remember.